enkidevs/curriculum/General/Networking/traceroute-tracepath.md

  //cont

 ```
-Each line in the output has the following format:
+Each line in the output follows the format:

 ```
 hop_number host_name IP_address pkrtt_times
 ```

-- **hop_number** a sequential count of the number of degrees of separation the host is from your computer.
+- **hop_number** in computer networking a hop means one portion of the path from the source to the destination. hop_number refers to the number of intermediate devices through which data must be sent through.
-- **host_name** this field contains the result of a reverse DNS lookup on the host's IP address.
+- **host_name** this field contains the result of a reverse DNS lookup(determining the domain name associated with an IP address).
 - **IP_address** this field contains the IP address for this network hop.
 - **packet_trace_rout_trip_times**(pkrtt_times) the remainder of the line gives the round-trip times for a packet to the host and back again.